Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Experimental Setup

 \subsection{Implementation Details}

 In our experiments, the detailed parameter settings in our demonstration selection phase can be found in Table~\ref{tab:value}.
-These values are configured based on the suggestions from previous studies~\cite{yang2022ccgir,su2021whitening} and the experimental findings in our study.
+These values are configured based on the suggestions from previous studies~\cite{yang2022ccgir,su2021whitening} and the optimization of our experimental results.

 In the LLMs inference phase, we only select five demonstration examples to construct the prompt for the in-context learning.
 The reason is the prompt size of the LLMs is limited, and the escalation in experimental expenses is associated with an excess of demonstrations.
 For our experiments, we utilize the API interface version gpt-3.5-turbo, which has demonstrated good performance in various downstream tasks~\cite{thakur2023verigen,eliseeva2023commit}.
 To guarantee a fair comparison, we also optimize the parameters of the baseline methods to achieve optimal performance.